-Once you see how simple it is to make pinto beans in the Instant Pot, you will be a believer.
-And, these beans will become a regular meal in your household.
+Making the best Ultimate Instant Pot Pinto Beans from dried beans is about as close to “instant” as it gets.
+You don’t even need to soak the beans before cooking them!
+Once you see how simple it is to make pinto beans in the pressure cooker, you will be a believer.
+Try this quick and easy no soak pinto beans recipe, and these delicious and tasty beans will become a regular meal in your household.

 - Calories: 245kcal